ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 #### Fee Config

 `gasLimit`: Sets the max amount of gas consumed per block.
-Keep in mind that this will limit how much computation can be processed in a single block and therefore will set an upper limit for the maximum amount of gas that a single transaction can use.
+This restriction puts a cap on the amount of computation that can be done in a single block, which in turn sets a limit on the maximum gas usage allowed for a single transaction.
 For reference, C-Chain value is set to `15,000,000`.

 `targetBlockRate`: Sets the target rate of block production in seconds.
 A target of 2 will target